-For a long time, brands appeared separate from any long-standing issues happening in the world.
+For a long time, brands and more specifically brands ethics appeared separate from any long-standing issues happening in the world.
 However, due to a multitude of factors, a seismic shift has occurred.
 Brands now see themselves at the forefront of making a statement.
 They now obtain the secret ingredient to achieving a positive impact and ultimately play a huge part in making the world a better place.

 Particularly since the pandemic consumers seek an insight into the ethos of a brand (not just because they like to have a nose) but because they wish to validate their purchases.
 They want to see changes and read big impactful statements regarding current affairs and matters of importance.
 The news is filled with buzz words such as climate change and sustainability.
 It certainly isn’t a surprise to see how shoppers do their research first before clicking ‘add to cart’.

 Covid-19 was not only a real test for the world but for brands.
 Do they address it?
 Do they ignore it?
 Guinness stepped up to the plate (or should say pint) by releasing their campaign urging people to stay at home and enjoy their beer from the comfort of their sofa.
 Rather than locking down their marketing and PR, they understood the importance of echoing the guidelines imposed by the government and doing their bit to help.